 - For a more intimate luxury experience check out the Union Street Inn.
 This small boutique property has a prime location in the historic village.
 There are just 12 guest rooms, which have a “New England meets France flair” to their design.
 A full country breakfast is included in your rate and can be taken on the garden patio or in your room.
 There is also a swimming pool, game room, and free parking on-site.

 - The White Elephant Hotel is another top luxury choice overlooking Nantucket Harbor and Children’s Beach.
 The property has an elegant, preppy vibe and has served as a summertime retreat for the rich and famous since the 1920s.
 Choose from rooms and suites or garden cottages.
 All are well appointed and comfortable.
 Amenities here include hot tub, spa, and a restaurant known for its Sunday brunch.

 - Try the trendy, boutique 76 Main for a top mid-range hotel.
 This beautifully designed property features classy rooms and suites.
 Amenities here include a complimentary breakfast, an all-day café, and an outdoor fireplace.

-- Also check out The Veranda House Hotel Collection, which is within walking distance of the beach and also from the shops and restaurants downtown.
+- Also check out The Veranda House, one of the three Nantucket Resort Collection properties.
+It is within walking distance of the beach and also from the shops and restaurants downtown.
 The rooms and suites are elegant and comfy at this quaint property.
 Amenities include a complimentary gourmet breakfast, concierge services, and terraced gardens with outdoor furniture and great views.